University of Texas at El Paso Academic Catalog

 Non-certification Pathways

-The Bachelor of Science in Education also offers two concentrations for students who are interested in a career in the field of education outside of the realm of state public school teaching.
+The Bachelor of Science in Education (BSED) also offers two concentrations for students who are interested in a career in the field of education outside of the realm of state public school teaching.
 Students interested in working in organizations involving education or child-advocacy, early childhood learning or childcare, early childhood intervention, or Head Start should consider a concentration in:

 • Early Childhood Care and Education